open/close all folders

 - George O'Hanlon and Mel Blanc died during the production of Jetsons: The Movie.
 Jeff Bergman filled in for them as George Jetson and Mr. Spacely to record lines they hadn't recorded yet.

 - Anne Bancroft died three years before the release of Delgo.

-- Vincent Price died in 1993 before the release of The Thief and the Cobbler, the dialogue for which he recorded twenty years before.
+- Vincent Price died in 1993 before the release, the dialogue for which he recorded twenty years before.

 - Joe Ranft died in 2005, before the releases of Cars (for which he was a writer and co-director) and Corpse Bride (for which he was an executive producer).

 - Bernie Mac died before the release of Madagascar: Escape 2 Africa.